r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

       output:
         payload name: payload.sh
         final name  : /tmp/ola/crond

+- **Returns the last character of a string**<br />
+'If a limit is supplied returns a substring fom the beggining of string until it reaches the limit value'

+      remote_path = "/tmp/ola/payload.sh"
+      parse = remote_path.last(10)

+      output: payload.sh

 - **Use .last together with .split('/') [delimiter] to extact the last index from string**<br />
 <blockquote>This next example uses / as delimiter to build an array list, then the .first method extracts the first index of that array<br />or the .last method extracts the last index of that array list.
 Then we use .sub() method to replace the last index of array.</blockquote>